Active soils – A non-load bearing soil mass that is moving due to changing moisture levels.

-Drywall – These cracks develop due to shrink/expand natures of construction materials or foundation failures.
-The cracks generally develop at corners, door and windows in a wedge shaped manner, pointing toward suspect areas of failure.
+Drywall – These cracks develop due to the shrinking or expanding natures of construction materials or foundation failures.
+The cracks generally develop at corners, doors, and windows in a wedge-shaped manner, pointing toward suspected areas of failure.

 Earth Anchor – A device designed to permanently stabilize basement and retaining walls via a cleat or deadman anchor.